c4arl0s/7RewritingHistory/README.md

 20b9d5d (master) Add link to about section in home page
 ```

-When Git encountered the edit command in the rebase configuration, it stopped to let us edit the commit.
+**When Git encountered the edit command in the rebase configuration, it stopped to let us edit the commit**.
 As a result, the green page commit does not appear in our history yet.
 This should be familiar from the previous module.
 But instead of amending the current commit, we are going to completely remove it:

 ```console
 $ git reset --mixed HEAD~1